microsoft/FluidFramework/api-report/telemetry-utils.api.md

 // @public
 export const isILoggingError: (x: any) => x is ILoggingError;

-// Warning: (ae-forgotten-export) The symbol "NormalizedLoggingError" needs to be exported by the entry point index.d.ts
-//
-// @public
-export function isNormalizedLoggingError(object: unknown): object is NormalizedLoggingError;

 // @public
 export function isTaggedTelemetryPropertyValue(x: any): x is ITaggedTelemetryPropertyType;